State visit by Pope Benedict XVI to the United Kingdom: Opposition

 The visit was opposed by a range of people and organisations including some Protestants, LGBT, and secular groups due to a number of reasons, such as the Church's policies on the ordination of women, homosexuality, contraception and AIDS, as well as complaints over historical sexual abuse of children by Catholic priests.
 Former DUP leader Ian Paisley (known for his staunch Anti-Catholicism in Northern Ireland) called the visit a "mistake" and the principal of Scotland's Free Church Training College said the visit airbrushed the Protestant Reformation out of history and dishonoured reformer and nationalist John Knox.
 On the eve of the visit, a letter by 50 public figures argued that the Pope's tour should not have been accorded the status of a state visit.

 A number of groups, including the British Humanist Association and the National Secular Society organised a campaign of protests against the visit.
 The Roman Catholic pressure group "Catholic Women's Ordination" arranged for London buses to carry advertisements encouraging the Pope to "Ordain Women Now" and also planned further unspecified lobbying action.
 Religious and secular correspondents noted that only 3 women appeared at Lambeth Palace to support the ordination of women.

-Richard Dawkins gave a speech to over 10,000 people at the "Protest the Pope" rally, declaring the pope "an enemy of humanity", and countering the Pope's claim that the holocaust was the result of atheism by arguing that Hitler was a Roman Catholic.
+Richard Dawkins gave a speech to over 10,000 people at the "Protest the Pope" rally, declaring the pope "an enemy of humanity", and countering the Pope's claim that the Holocaust was the result of atheism by arguing that Hitler was a Roman Catholic.
 Dawkins had previously supported a call for the Pope's arrest for "crimes against humanity", an idea first proposed by Christopher Hitchens and described by a former editor of the Catholic Herald as "lunatic", and human rights lawyer Geoffrey Robertson was reported to have looked at options to charge the Pope over his alleged cover-up of sexual abuse in the Catholic Church.

 In July 2010, the UK government announced plans to change the law on universal jurisdiction to prevent the issue of an arrest warrant.
 Attempts to make a citizen's arrest on the Pope were abandoned by Peter Tatchell.
 Members of Muslims Against Crusades protested against the Pope in London.
 The Guardian reported that around 10,000 protesters marched in London against the Pope's visit on 18 September 2010.

+Sebastian Milbank of The Critic stated that anti-Catholic rhetoric by the New Atheist movement reached its peak during the Pope's visit, when "many mainstream newspapers (especially The Guardian) engaged in more or less naked anti-Catholic rhetoric of a sort that seemed more suited to the eighteenth century than the twenty-first".